ifwe/bruce/doc/gtest.md

 ## Setting Up the Google Test Framework

-For simplicity, the following instructions assume that you are running on an x86-64 architecture Linux installation.
-For 32-bit installations, the libraries would get copied to /usr/lib rather than /usr/lib64.
+The following instructions assume that you are running on an x86-64 architecture CentOS or RHEL installation.
+For Ubuntu installations (64 or 32 bit), or 32-bit CentOS/RHEL installations, the libraries would get copied to /usr/lib rather than /usr/lib64.
 To set up the Google Test Framework, execute the following commands:

 ```
 wget http://googletest.googlecode.com/files/gtest-1.7.0.zip